enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 *"An Android crackme arose from hell.
 It doesn't make prisoners"*
 </div>

-This post details a way of solving the level 3 of the Android crackmes released by the OWASP guys.
-Assuming you want to reproduce this write-up, let's make sure you know a bit about binary disassemblers, decompilers, bytecode and crackmes before reading this post.
-Anyhow, you can go further with the reading although some steps might be omitted.
+This post details several ways of solving the level 3 of the Android crackmes released by the OWASP guys.

 **Before get started:**